Santanu-72/Amazon-prime-eda-project/README.md

-# Amazon Prime Movies and TV Shows Data Analysis
+# Project Name - Amazon Prime Exploratory Data Analysis

 ## Project Overview
 This project analyzes the Amazon Prime Movies and TV Shows dataset to explore content distribution, genre trends, ratings, and release patterns.
 The goal is to extract useful insights using data analysis and visualization techniques.